jangelini/geneticae/README.md

 Understanding the relationship between crops performance and environment is a key problem for plant breeders and geneticists.
-In advanced stages of breeding programs, where few genotypes are evaluated, multi-environmental trials (MET) is one of the most common experiments.
+In advanced stages of breeding programs, where few genotypes are evaluated through environments, multi-environmental trials (MET) is one of the most common experiments.
 They are conducted by testing a number of genotypes across multiple environments, allowing the identification of superior genotypes.
-Crop performance, the observed phenotype, is a function of genotype (G), environment (E) and genotype x environment interaction (GEI).
-METs are essential due to the presence of GEI which generates differential genotypic responses in the different environments evaluated (Crossa et al., 1990; Cruz Medina, 1992; Kang and Magari, 1996).
+Crop performance, is a function of genotype (G), environment (E) and genotype x environment interaction (GEI).
+METs are essential due to the presence of GEI which generates differential genotypic responses across environments (Crossa et al., 1990; Cruz Medina, 1992; Kang and Magari, 1996).
 This is a particular problem for plant breeders (Giauffret et al., 2000), therefore appropriate statistical methods should be used to obtain an adequate GEI analysis.

-geneticae package provides tools to analize data from advanced stages of breeding programs, where few genotypes are evaluated.
-Among the functions available in the package are the AMMI model and the SREG model, and the biplots that are obtained from them.
-In addition, functions are included that allow to overcome the fragility of the methods between atypical observations, robust AMMI and imputation techniques since the methods do not work in the presence of atypical observations.
-Unlike the other existing functions that allow adjusting these models, it is less restrictive in terms of the input data set.
+geneticae package provides tools to analize data from advanced stages of breeding programs, where few genotypes are evaluated across environments.
+The AMMI and SREG model, and the biplots that are obtained from them are the main functions included in the package.
+In addition to the classic version of the AMMI model, alternatives are included that allow overcoming its fragility in the presence of atypical observations.
-Also, the biplots created by the package are ggplot objects, which means that after a plot is created it can be further customized using various functions from the ggplot2 package.
+Finally, since the mentioned models require complete data, imputation techniques are included.
+Unlike the existing functions that allow to fit these models, the package is more flexible in the format allowed for the input data set.
+Furthermore, the biplots created are ggplot objects, which means that after creating a graph, it can be further customized using several options of ggplot2 package.

 ## Getting Started